aranne/File-Storage-and-Search/README.md

 assn_3 --multistep input.bin sort.bin
 ```
 would apply a multistep mergesort to input.bin to sort it ascending by key value.
 The result would be stored in sort.bin.
 Note.
-For convenience, we refer to the input index file as input.bin and the output sorted index file as sort.bin throughout the remainder of the assignment.
+For convenience, we refer to the input index file as input.bin and the output sorted index file as sort.bin.
 ## Available Memory
 Mergesort's run sizes and merge performance depend on the amount of memory available for run creating and merging runs.
 Your program will be assigned one input buffer for reading data (e.g., blocks of keys during run creation of parts of runs during merging).
 The input buffer must be sized to hold a maximum of 1000 integer keys.